 - Joint pain

 The amount of time it takes to taper off prednisone depends on the disease being treated, the dose and duration of use, and other medical considerations.
 A full recovery can take anywhere from a week to several months.
-If you experience prednisone withdrawal symptoms as you are tapering off the drug, contact your doctor.
+Contact your doctor if you experience prednisone withdrawal symptoms as you are tapering off the drug.

 - Firestein GS, et al. Kelley's Textbook of Rheumatology.
 9th ed.
 Philadelphia, Pa.: Saunders Elsevier; 2013. https://www.clinicalkey.com.
 Accessed April 4, 2014.

 - Dinsen S, et al. Why glucocorticoid withdrawal may sometimes be as dangerous as the treatment itself.
 European Journal of Internal Medicine.
 2013;24:714.